tleguern/ansible-role-mysql/README.md

 Yet another MySQL role, this time focussed on OpenBSD and based on geerlingguy's.
 The focus is on simplicity: some variables are renamed to prevent misunderstanding and the replication parameters are left for an additional role.

+Automatic testing is provided using molecule's delegated driver and https://builds.sr.ht.

 ## Requirements

 None.